William Cowper: Translations

 William Cowper translated Homer's two epic poems: "The Iliad" and "The Odyssey".
 His translations of these ancient Greek classics are considered significant contributions to English literature.
 Cowper's translations of Homer were part of a broader movement in the 18th and 19th centuries to make classical literature more accessible to English-speaking audiences.
 While his translations may not be as widely read today as some others, they were influential in their time and contributed to the ongoing appreciation of Homer's works in English-speaking countries.

 Hymns

-William Cowper is represented with fifteen hymns in Edwin F. Hatfield's 1872 Presbyterian opus The Church Hymn Book for the Worship of God.
+Some of Cowper's most famous hymns include: